PaperMtn/gitlab-watchman/README.md

   --timeframe {d,w,m,a}
                         How far back to search: d = 24 hours w = 7 days, m =
                         30 days, a = all time
-  --output {csv,file,stdout,stream}
+  --output {file,stdout,stream}
                         Where to send results

   ```

-You can run GitLab Watchman to look for everything, and output to default CSV:
+You can run GitLab Watchman to look for everything, and output to default Stdout:

 `gitlab-watchman --timeframe a --all`